 Crunchy veggies.
 Combining red onion, bell peppers, and celery gives this salad a flavorful boost.
 You can use another color of bell pepper if you prefer.
 A good substitute for celery is diced cucumber.
 Use half a yellow onion to replace the red, shallots, or green onions.
 This is a whatever you have on hand kind of salad.

 Mustard.
 Use prepared, mild mustard for the dressing.
 Dijon mustard may be too strong, given the flavor profile of the spices.
-A good alternative is grainy mustard.
+A good alternative is a grainy mustard.

 Garam masala.
 Use a prepared mix or make your own with our favorite garam masala recipe.